The Leeds BookML guide

 Build the PDF of each LaTeX file found in step 1, using latexmk to run pdflatex, makeindex, bibtex and similar as many times as necessary; record which files are

-’d and mark them as prerequisites for step 3.In the example, it builds main.pdf, secondfile.pdf, and marks chapter1.tex as prerequisite of main.pdf.
+\input’d and mark them as prerequisites for step 3.In the example, it builds main.pdf, secondfile.pdf, and marks chapter1.tex as prerequisite of main.pdf.
 Any update to chapter1.tex will cause main.pdf to be updated next time you call make.

 -